Russia sees sports doping allegations as spiteful 'political hit job'

 There were some problems, the ministry conceded, without specifying what they were; but it said it had acted to redress shortcomings, changing the leadership of the country’s athletics federation and appointing a new senior trainer.

 The commission report recommended lifetime bans for five athletes, four coaches and one doctor, all Russian.
-They included the women’s 800 meters Olympic champion Mariya Savinova and the bronze medalist, Ekaterina Poistogova.
+They included the women’s 800 metres Olympic champion Mariya Savinova and the bronze medallist, Ekaterina Poistogova.

 “Russia’s ministry of sport is waiting for similar measures to be taken by the International Athletics Federation,” it said.